Eukaryot/sonic3air/framework/external/curl/curl/docs/HTTP-COOKIES.md

   `-b, --cookie`

-  tell curl a file to read cookies from and start the cookie engine, or if it is not a file it will pass on the given string. -b name=var works and so does -b cookiefile.
+  tell curl a file to read cookies from and start the cookie engine, or if it is not a file it passes on the given string. `-b name=var` works and so does `-b cookiefile`.

   `-j, --junk-session-cookies`

-  when used in combination with -b, it will skip all "session cookies" on load so as to appear to start a new cookie session.
+  when used in combination with -b, it skips all "session cookies" on load so as to appear to start a new cookie session.

   `-c, --cookie-jar`